Human Design Series - The Archetypes

 Alchemist (Generator)

-Waiting is a strategy for you, and is helped by the you connecting to your intuition through yes/no questions.
-Knowing how your energy responds to yes/no questions is essential to working with this archetype.
-The alchemist type also has a unique learning cycle that looks like stair-steps.
+Waiting to respond is a strategy for knowing when to take action on an idea.
+I know!
+The idea of waiting to respond to something outside yourself when we’ve been told to just go do it can be frustrating.
+This doesn’t mean you don’t take action on ideas, it just means the timing may need to catch up with you.
+Connecting to your intuition through yes/no questions is essential to working with this archetype.
+The Alchemist type also has a unique learning cycle that looks like stair-steps.
 Generally, a certain amount of learning occurs until you hit a plateau.
 In the plateau, you can feel frustrated that things aren't moving fast enough and think you're on the wrong path.
 The plateau is the wrong time to jump off, and the perfect time to tune into your intuition to help you figure out if it really is the wrong path or you’re just gathering energy for the next push.

 Time Bender (Manifesting Generator)

 A Time Bender is a combination of the Initiator and Alchemist and make up about 34% of the population making the two Alchemist types the largest group of archetypes.
-If you have one of these two archetypes, you may feel connected to the idea of sustainable energy (i.e. it’s pretty easy for you to work long days without feeling completely exhausted at the end).
+If you have one of these two archetypes, you may feel connected to the idea of sustainable energy (i.e. you can work long days over a period of time).
 Along with the sacral definition, the Time Bender type also has a motor connected to the throat.

 Orchestrator (Projector)